slint-ui/slint/docs/langref/src/strings.md

 ## Strings

-Any sequence of utf-8 encoded characters surrounded by quote is a `string`: `"foo"`.
+Any sequence of utf-8 encoded characters surrounded by quotes is a `string`: `"foo"`.

 Escape sequences may be embedded into strings to insert characters that would be hard to insert otherwise: